dupski/old-rev-framework-python/docs/moduleload.rst

 Once all the individual modules are loaded, the following final actions are carried out:

- * **Model Verification** - Now that the system is loaded, it can now verify all of the specified relationships between the models are in fact valid.
+ * **Model Verification** - Now that all models are loaded, it is possible to verify that all of the specified model relationships are valid.

 Module Load Hooks
 =================